Aarthi18/INFM600--InformationOrganization/README.md

 # INFM600
-The dataset is created for the INFM600- Information Organization Assignment
+The Dataset is created for the INFM600- Information Organization Assignment

 -------
 Version